argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 * Credentials configured in Argo CD will not be re-used, you have to supply a dedicated set of credentials

 * Write-back is a commit to the tracking branch of the Application.
-Currently, Image Updater does not support creating a new branch or creating pull or merge requests

 * If `.spec.source.targetRevision` does not reference a *branch*, you will have to specify the branch to use manually (see below)